bernardovazm/bernardovaz.github.io/README.md

 # Simple Responsive Restaurant Landing Page
- Just a simple page using the basics of HTML, CSS and Javascript.
+ Just a simple responsive page using the basics of HTML, CSS and Javascript.